romanprog/hiver/README.md

 -p package1_name [ -p package2_name ] - run for specified packages only.

--dry-run - dry-run mode.
+--dry-run - dry-run mode.
 Nothing will be deployed and built.
 Only show what needs do.
 Also show packages diffs with previously applied packages configuration.

--debug - full debug output.
+--debug - full debug output.
 ```

 ## States